slovasic/eclipse-dark-theme/README.md

 # eclipse-dark-theme
-Use with DevStyle dark theme
+Use with DevStyle dark plugin